tyang2015/tiffs-airbnb-2/README.md

 ![edit-spot](./images/edit-spot.png)

 ### Upload Image
 In the same section as where you'd edit a spot, click "Update Images for Spot" to upload an image for the spot.
 This also requires proper authorization.
 This will be displayed in the right 4 picture grid (max 4 photos, not including cover photo which is required for creating a spot) on the spot page, next to the cover photo.
-The upload image page should have a plus icon container where you directly upload an image locally
+The upload image page should have a plus icon container where you directly upload an image locally.

 ![create-image](./images/create-image.png)